Laura's story

 However, a tear in Laura’s bladder was detected shortly before the course was meant to start and her doctors decided to cancel the treatment.
 Following a bladder operation last year, Laura now attends scans every six months to closely monitor her recovery.

-Laura, who volunteers with Jo’s Cervical Cancer Trust to highlight the importance of cervical screening, said:
+Laura, who used to volunteer with Jo’s Cervical Cancer Trust to highlight the importance of cervical screening, said:

 "I was diagnosed early thanks to attending a regular smear test and I’m so grateful that my cell changes were picked up early enough - it saved my life.